 some that Scottish writers or books have been listed for or won in

 The enormously popular and influential Blue Peter Book Awards celebrate children's books published in the last year in two categories: the Best Story and the Best Book with Facts.
 The Blue Peter Book Awards are announced on World Book Day.

-Sponsored by Champagne Bollinger, the prize is the UK's only literary award for comic writing.
-The prize was not awarded in 2018.
+Sponsored by Champagne Bollinger, the prize is an award for comic writing.